andrewdsilva/cakemail-ruby/README.md

 If you need help using Cakemail, please check the Cakemail Support Help Center at https://www.cakemail.com/contact-us.

-## Status 🚧

-This gem is under construction.
-Stay tuned for exciting updates as I continue to shape it.

 ## Installation

 To install the gem add it into a Gemfile (Bundler):